Optimal subgraph structures in scale-free configuration models: Main results

-.3cm {\bf Hyperbolic random graph.} Another random graph model that creates simple power-law random graphs, is the hyperbolic random graph where nodes are sampled in a disk of radius $R$, and connected if their hyperbolic distance is at most $R$~\cite{krioukov2010}.
-These graphs are very different from the erased configuration model and the rank-1 inhomogeneous random graph, because they contain geometry which creates more clustering.
-As mentioned before, all complete graphs satisfy the conditions of Theorems~\ref{thm:sqrtsub} and~\ref{thm:sqrtind}.
-Thus, a complete graph on $k$ vertices occurs $\Theta(n^{\frac{k}{2}(3-\tau)})$ times as a motif or graphlet in erased configuration models.
-Interestingly, this is also true for hyperbolic random graphs~\cite{Blasius2017}.
-From the construction of the proof in~\cite{Blasius2017}, we can argue that the largest contribution to the number of cliques in hyperbolic random graphs comes from vertices at radius $R/2$.
-These vertices have degrees proportional to $\sqrt{n}$, which is the same as the largest contribution for erased configuration model.
-It would be interesting to investigate the presence of other types of motifs in hyperbolic random graphs, and see whether these results are similar to the results for the erased configuration model, or if the geometric structure in these graphs makes the largest contribution to the number of motifs or graphlets different.
-In particular, it would be interesting to see if all other motifs that satisfy the conditions of Theorem~\ref{thm:sqrtsub} have the same order of magnitude in the hyperbolic random graph as in the erased configuration model.
+A third model that creates simple power-law random graphs, is the hyperbolic random graph where vertices are sampled in a disk, and connected if their hyperbolic distance is sufficiently small~\cite{krioukov2010}.
+The geometry in the hyperbolic random graph makes the presence of triangles and other subgraphs containing cycles likely.
+By Theorem~\ref{thm:sqrtsub}, a complete graph on $k$ vertices occurs $\Theta(n^{\frac{k}{2}(3-\tau)})$ times as a subgraph in $\ECMn$.
+Interestingly, this is also true for hyperbolic random graphs for $k$ sufficiently large~\cite{Blasius2017}.
+It would be interesting to investigate the presence of other subgraphs in hyperbolic random graphs.

-.3cm {\bf Self-averaging or not.} Another interesting question relates to the fluctuations of the subgraph counts.
-When the degree distribution follows a power-law with exponent $\tau\in(2,3)$, the number of motifs may not be self-averaging~\cite{ostilli2014}, that is